RediSearch/RediSearch/docs/Aggregations.md

     SORTBY 4 @day ASC @country DESC
 ```

-## GROUPBY Reducers
+## GROUPBY reducers

 `GROUPBY` step work similarly to SQL `GROUP BY` clauses, and create groups of results based on one or more properties in each record.
 For each group, we return the "group keys", or the values common to all records in the group, by which they were grouped together - along with the results of zero or more `REDUCE` clauses.

 Each `GROUPBY` step in the pipeline may be accompanied by zero or more `REDUCE` clauses.
-Reducers apply some accumulation function to each record in the group, and reduce them into a single record representing the group.
+Reducers apply some accumulation function to each record in the group and reduce them into a single record representing the group.
 When we are finished processing all the records upstream of the `GROUPBY` step, each group emits its reduced record.

 For example, the simplest reducer is COUNT, which simply counts the number of records in each group.

-If multiple `REDUCE` clauses exist for a single `GROUPBY` step, each reducer works independently on each result, and writes its final output once.
+If multiple `REDUCE` clauses exist for a single `GROUPBY` step, each reducer works independently on each result and writes its final output once.
 Each reducer may have its own alias determined using the `AS` optional parameter.
 If `AS` is not specified, the alias is the reduce function and its parameters, e.g. `count_distinct(foo,bar)`.

-### Supported GROUPBY Reducers
+### Supported GROUPBY reducers

 - #### COUNT